 |13.
 Hedgehunter||10-1||R Walsh||W P Mullins|

 |15.
 Milan Deux Mille||125-1||Tom Malone||D E Pipe|

-The Grand National has never been short of fairytale endings and this year’s renewal was no exception as Comply Or Die held off a strong challenge from King Johns Castle to take victory by four lengths.
+This great race has never been short of fairytale endings and the 2008 Grand National was no exception.
+Comply Or Die held off a strong challenge from King Johns Castle to take victory by four lengths.

 Not only was Comply Or Die providing a first success in the race for both David Pipe, son of legendary trainer Martin, and David Johnson, one of the sport’s biggest supporters, the horse was ridden by the hugely popular Irish jockey, Timmy Murphy, who has battled back from the brink of self destruction in recent years by conquering alcoholism and putting a short spell in prison behind him.

-Seldom can a horse’s name have been more suitable as it perfectly sums up the stark choices Murphy faced during his long period of rehabilitation and it was unsurprisingly, therefore, that there were jubilant scenes in Aintree’s new winner’s enclosure after the race.
+Seldom can a horse’s name have been more suitable as it perfectly sums up the stark choices Murphy faced during his long period of rehabilitation and it was unsurprisingly, therefore, that there were jubilant scenes in the 2008 Grand National’s new winner’s enclosure after the race.

-Even punters who had not been lucky enough to back the winner were in almost unanimous agreement that this was a thoroughly deserved success for connections and a heartwarming victory for all those connected with the sport.
+Even punters who had not been lucky enough to back the winner were in almost unanimous agreement that the 2008 Grand National result was a thoroughly deserved success for connections and a heartwarming victory for all those connected with the sport.

 Comply Or Die’s success was a tough one for trends followers, however, as he was the first blinkered winner since Earth Summit ten years ago and only the second since L’Escargot in 1975.

 The Runners Up